RabotaRu/pg-graylogger/README.md

-# pg_graylogger
+# pg-graylogger

-Service for exporting postgresql csvlog to graylog server.
+Service for exporting postgresql `csvlog` to graylog server.
-Additionaly it supports depersonalization (removing exact values from statements) and extracting duration of statement as separate field, binding it to previous statement in a session.
+Additionally, it supports depersonalization (removing exact values from statements) and extracting duration of statement as separate field, binding it to previous statement in a session.

 ## Preparation
 First of all, you need to enable logging in CSV format in Postgresql.
-To do that, open `/etc/postgresql/14/main/postgresql.conf`and add or change lines
+To do that, open `/etc/postgresql/14/main/postgresql.conf` and add or change lines
 ```
 log_destination = "csvlog"
 loggin_collector = on